vaishnavi242002/Rate-My-Stay/README.md

 This project emphasizes user-generated content, offering a robust rating system and review mechanism that empowers travelers to share their experiences with others.

-## **Screenshot**
-Here is a concept illustrating the hotel's inventory and review management system:

 ![Inventory Control System Concept](https://chanoudgarh.com/wp-content/uploads/2023/05/Luxury-Hotels-in-India.jpg)

 ## **Technologies Used**